 SQL Injection

-SQL Injection is a web vulnerability that occurs when an attacker is able to inject malicious SQL code into a web application’s database queries.
-Rails helps protect against SQL injection through the use of prepared statements and parameterized queries in ActiveRecord.
+SQL Injection is a web vulnerability that occurs when an attacker can inject malicious SQL code into a web application’s database queries.
+Rails helps protect against SQL injection using prepared statements and parameterized queries in ActiveRecord.

-As a pen tester or red teamer, look for instances where user input is not properly sanitized or where raw SQL queries are constructed using string interpolation or concatenation.
+As a pen tester or red teamer, look for instances where user input is improperly sanitized or where raw SQL queries are constructed using string interpolation or concatenation.

 Insecure Direct Object References